scottwshaw/alphabet_diamond/README.md

 	$ julia diamond.jl <a single upper- or lower-case letter>

-A "go" script is provided.
-If Julia is installed and on the path,
+A "go" script is provided for convenience.
+If Julia is installed and on your path,

 	$ go <a single upper- or lower-case letter>